VPAC/superlinux/supercomputingwithlinux.md

 Some important aspects for interactive jobs is that the resource requests are made at the point of submission (e.g., the walltime, the number of  processors) along with the `-I` submission flag to indicate that it is interactive.
 In addition, once the user has been logged into the compute node, they are required to add the usual functional commands that they would have otherwise added into their job script, such as loading the modules that they want to use and changing to the working directory where the job was launched from.

 One can use graphical windowing forwarding to the login node and then launch an interactive job also with X forwarding and with the usual PBS requirements.
-An initial connection can be made with secure mode X-windows forwarding and a further connection through the usual method.
+An initial connection can be made with secure mode X-windows forwarding.
 Thus, starting from the desktop.

 ```
-bash-4.2$ ssh -Y lev@trifid.vpac.org
+bash-4.2$ ssh -X lev@trifid.vpac.org
 [lev@trifid ~]$ qsub -l nodes=1:ppn=2,walltime=0:10:00 -X -I
 qsub: waiting for job 223936.trifid-m.hpc.vpac.org to start
 qsub: job 223936.trifid-m.hpc.vpac.org ready